Purpose

 Passengers

-Store reusable passenger records with private/public visibility rules.
+Store and search reusable passenger records with private/public visibility rules.

 W&B

-Build the current loading for an aircraft, view the planview, and check the envelope result summary.
+Build the current loading for an aircraft, view the planview, check payload and remaining limiting capacity, and review the envelope result summary.

 Flight

-Enter route, ETD, ETE, alternates, runway overrides, refresh weather, review runway performance, and generate the form.
+Enter route, ETD, ETE, alternates, runway overrides, optional single-leg cruise altitude and power, refresh weather, review runway performance and approximate fuel estimates, and generate the form.

 Airports